Frederikvdsteen/EO_OC_DCM/README.md

 7 IRCCS San Camillo Hospital, Venice, Italy
 * Corresponding author: Frederik.van.de.steen@vub.be

- <font size=1>test</font siz>
+## Pre-processing,MEEG objects and spectral analysis functions
+The function prep_eeglab.m was used for pre-processing the EEG data with EEGLAB (version 13.3.2b) and the function semi_automated_ica_rejection_and_rereferencing.m was used for re-referencing and manually removing independen components

 The folder [perm_ttest](https://github.com/Frederikvdsteen/EO_OC_DCM/tree/main/perm_ttest) contains the code for the permutation based t-testing of spectral analysis of all channels

-## Pre-processing,MEEG objects and spectral analysis functions
-The function prep_eeglab.m was used for pre-processing the EEG data with EEGLAB (version 13.3.2b) and the fucntion semi_automated_ica_rejection_and_rereferencing.m was used for re-referencing and manually removing independen components